-I teach late medieval history, both British and European.
-As well as the outline papers for this period, I cover more specialised areas based on close examination of primary source material.
-These include a special subject on Joan of Arc, a further subject on the crusades, and optional subjects on crime and social control in later medieval England, and on cultural and political developments in early Gothic France.
+I teach late medieval history.
+As well as methodology papers, and the outline papers for this period, I cover more specialised areas based on close examination of primary source material.
+These include a special subject on Joan of Arc, a further subject on the Flanders and Italy in the Quattrocento, and optional subjects on crime and social control in later medieval England, and on cultural and political developments in early Gothic France.

-I am keen to supervise graduate students researching the social and cultural history of later medieval Europe, particularly France and Germany, with the history of education and of conflict forming areas of special interest.
+I am keen to supervise graduate students researching the social and cultural history of later medieval Europe, particularly France and Germany, with histories of education, conflict, nostalgia and slavery, forming areas of special interest.

 My first book focused on popular violence in later medieval northern France.
 I worked on the interconnections between different forms of violence, from tavern brawls to domestic violence to urban uprisings, and looked at legal and cultural constructions of 'deviance', and the role of emotions in provoking outbursts of brutality.